joaomelo/lib-template/README.md

 From now on, we are going to explore the library pieces.
 And i should wanr you about something before that.

-> You will be faced with decisions i made that haveabundant alternatives and you must not assume by any means i am saying the ones bellow are the best.
+> You will be faced with decisions i made that have abundant alternatives and you must not assume by any means i am saying the ones bellow are the best.
 They work enough for my use cases that i am not looking for replacement right now.
-I be shameless to change then at any moment they limit my workflow.
+I'll be shameless to change then at any moment they limit my workflow but also have no desire to update them to the latest tech while working fine.

 # Directory Structure